 The contents are the same as the Standard C library header <stdlib.h>, with the following changes:

+free2(), malloc2(), and realloc2() shall be declared as follows:

+namespace std { void free2(void *ptr, uintmax_t flags = 0);

+void *malloc2(size_t size, size_t alignment = 0, uintmax_t flags = 0);

+void *realloc2(void *ptr, size_t size, size_t alignment = 0, uintmax_t flags = 0);

+}

+free(), malloc(), and realloc() shall be defined as follows:

+namespace std { inline void free(void *ptr, uintmax_t flags = 0) { free2(ptr, flags); }

+inline void *malloc(size_t size, size_t alignment = 0, uintmax_t flags = 0) { return malloc2(size, alignment, flags); }

+inline void *realloc(void *ptr, size_t size, size_t alignment = 0, uintmax_t flags = 0) { return realloc2(ptr, size, alignment, flags); }

+}

-The functions calloc(), malloc(), and realloc() do not attempt to allocate storage by calling ::operator new() (18.6).
+The functions calloc(), malloc(), malloc2(), realloc() and realloc2() do not attempt to allocate storage by calling ::operator new() (18.6).

-The function free() does not attempt to deallocate storage by calling ::operator delete().
+The functions free() and free2() do not attempt to deallocate storage by calling ::operator delete().

 See also: ISO C Clause 7.11.2.

-Storage allocated directly with malloc(), calloc(), or realloc() is implicitly declared reachable (see 3.7.4.3) on allocation, ceases to be declared reachable on deallocation, and need not cease to be declared reachable as the result of an undeclare_reachable() call. [ Note: This allows existing C libraries to remain unaffected by restrictions on pointers that are not safely derived, at the expense of providing far fewer garbage collection and leak detection options for malloc()-allocated objects.
+Storage allocated directly with malloc(), malloc2(), calloc(), realloc() or realloc2() is implicitly declared reachable (see 3.7.4.3) on allocation, ceases to be declared reachable on deallocation, and need not cease to be declared reachable as the result of an undeclare_reachable() call. [ Note: This allows existing C libraries to remain unaffected by restrictions on pointers that are not safely derived, at the expense of providing far fewer garbage collection and leak detection options for malloc()-allocated objects.
 It also allows malloc() to be implemented with a separate allocation arena, bypassing the normal declare_reachable() implementation.
 The above functions should never intentionally be used as a replacement for declare_reachable(), and newly written code is strongly encouraged to treat memory allocated with these functions as though it were allocated with operator new. —end note ]

 Table 55 describes the header <cstring>.